Updated December 2018

 9. Expert – I’m going out on a limb here because there are a lot of experts on LinkedIn, but here’s my take.
 If you have to tell me that you are an expert, you probably aren’t.
 You just think you are.
 Don’t tell me, show me on the rest of your profile that you have the chops.
 (By the way, if you’ve put your 10,000 hours in, then go ahead and claim your expertise.
 I did.)

 There it is; non-researched, non-exhaustive, and completely rant-y.
 Please don’t be offended if your Headline includes one of these.
 Heck, maybe you really are a guru (I’m looking at you, Deepak).
-As I said at the beginning, all of us “social selling ninjas” are still figuring everything out.
-But you might want to put a little more thought into what your reader needs to hear from you.